levand/quiescent/README.md

    application, or force the use of any specific technique for managing state updates.
-Feel free to use atoms, watchers, core.async, compilation-based models, message-passing, etc. The only requierment is that values passed to Quiescent components are immutable value types.
+Feel free to use atoms, watchers, core.async, compilation-based models, message-passing, etc. The only requirement is that values passed to Quiescent components are immutable value types.
 * **avoid OO idioms:** ReactJS is itself highly object-oriented, with stateful objects that may implement a variety of